saakshiraut28/Python-Tech-Info/README.md

 # Python-Tech-Info
-This python program gives you the information of the topic you wish to know about.
+This python program gives you the information of the topic you wish to know about.<br>
+Example of if and elif statements in python